ShameGod/goLang/README.md

 ### Definitions and basics :
 **a process** : is an instance of a running program.
 Every process has **its own** memory, some code, registers(super fast memories), program counter (tell the process what's the next action he is going to execute )

-**Operating System** : the main goal of an OS is to allow many processes to execute concurrently.
+**Operating System** : on of the main goal of an OS is to allow many processes to execute concurrently.
 To do that the OS switches quickly between process.
 For example linux allows a process to acces the CPU for an average of **20ms** it switches so quickly that we feel like it is parallel

 **scheduling** : it is the order in which the processes are run, there many scheduling algrithmes.
 The basic one is the round and robin.
 Other algorithms take priority in count for the scheduling. **Scheduling is the main task in OS**

-**context switch** : it is the action of changing the executing process.
+**context switch** : it is the action of changing the process being executed.
 When we stop a process A to start a process B, we save its state(memory, code, register..) where we arrived that is called a **process Context** in the memory.
-The OS does the context switch (The Kernel which is the code of the OS does that).
+The OS does the context switch.

 ![image](https://user-images.githubusercontent.com/42012627/191314619-fbe1ee62-4dce-47b7-92e9-f1c0c5367a20.png)